kurokida/jsQUEST/docs/index.md

 <script src="https://www.hes.kyushu-u.ac.jp/~kurokid/QUEST/dist/jsQUEST.js"></script>
 ```

-Or download the dist/jsQUEST.js file from [the repository](https://github.com/kurokida/jsQUEST) and include it using the script tag.
+Or download the dist/jsQUEST.js file from [the repository](https://github.com/kurokida/jsQUEST) and include it using a script tag.

 If you want to use jsQUEST as an ES6 module, please refer to [the README](https://github.com/kurokida/jsQUEST).